mapbender/mapbender/UPGRADING.md

 Element forms with custom JavaScript making calls to `Routing.generate` et al will fail.
 We strongly advise against re-adding FOS JS Routing explicitly to your Element form.
 Instead we recommend that you generate any required URLs on the twig level, using the `path()` method.
 See [Coordinates Utility Pull #11](https://github.com/mapbender/coordinates-utility/pull/11/files) for a concrete example on how to implement this change.

+#### Other asset removals
+The outdated underscore.js version in Mapbender/CoreBundle/Resources/public/vendor has been removed.
+Custom Elements or Templates requiring underscore should use the version installed into web/components/underscore (which is provided by default by all included Templates).

 #### PrintService restructuring
 It has generally been very difficult to customize PrintService via standard inheritance / DI methods due